hnvy/blog-1/README.md

 Of course, some pearls will be major and useful, and hence it might be worthwhile to devote a longer post to them.

+# Please see [this entry](00.%20journal/01.%20logs/journal_1_logs.md#e4-28022022---no-template-no-problem-t) to learn more about why I will probably no longer follow the format below.

 # How will this work?
 So, every time I want to learn about something new, I will create a folder with the name of the project.
 This folder will contain two more folders: